microsoft/FluidFramework/BREAKING.md

 Above I've used DataObject, and DataObjectFactory however the same changes apply to PureDataObject and PureDataObjectFactory.

 To ease transition we've also added LegacyDataObject, LegacyPureDataObject, LegacyDataObjectFactory, and LegacyPureDataObjectFactory.
-These types have the same generic parameters as the types before this change, and can be used as a drop in replacement, but please move away from test types asap, as the will be removed in a following release.
+These types have the same generic parameters as the types before this change, and can be used as a drop in replacement, but please move away from these types asap, as they will be removed in a following release.

 ### Remove `loader` property from `MockFluidDataStoreContext` class
 The `loader` property from `MockFluidDataStoreContext` class was deprecated in release 0.37 and is now removed.
 Refer the following deprecation warning: [Loader in data stores deprecated](#Loader-in-data-stores-deprecated)